kiboschool/course-programming-1/src/lessons/lists/list-basics.md

 # What is a list?

-In your life, you’ve come across all kinds of lists - grocery lists, todo lists, the attendance roll at school, the roster of your football team.
+In your life, you’ve come across all kinds of lists - grocery lists, to-do lists, the attendance roll at school, the roster of your football team.
 Lists in Python are a way to represent many pieces of data, like you do on those lists.
 Instead of just one number, string, or boolean, a list can hold many pieces of data at once.

 When working with lists in your life, there are a few core actions you perform: